2021 IMSA SportsCar Championship

 The 2021 IMSA SportsCar Championship (known for sponsorship reasons as the 2021 IMSA WeatherTech SportsCar Championship) was the 51st racing season sanctioned by the International Motor Sports Association (IMSA) which traces its lineage back to the 1971 IMSA GT Championship.
 This was also the eighth United SportsCar Championship season and sixth under the IMSA SportsCar Championship name.
 The series began on January 30 with the 24 Hours of Daytona, and ended on November 13 with the Petit Le Mans after 12 races.

+The No. 31 Action Express Racing team won the DPi Teams and Drivers' Championship, with Cadillac winning the Prototype Manufacturers' Championship.
+The No. 52 PR1 Mathiasen Motorsports team won the LMP2 Teams' and Drivers' Championship.
+The No. 74 Riley Motorsports team won the LMP3 Teams' and Drivers' Championships with their driver Gar Robinson.
+The No. 3 Corvette Racing team won the GTLM Teams' and Drivers' championships, with Chevrolet taking the GTLM Manufacturers' Championship title.
+The No. 9 Pfaff Motorsports team won the GTD Teams' and Drivers' championships, with Porsche taking the GTD Manufacturers' Championship title.